-- "My wife is sick or pregnant and I need money for..." - "I'm out of gas, can you spare some change..." - "I need money for an important phone call..." - "I have not eaten and need money for food..."
+- "My wife is sick or pregnant and I need money for..." - "I'm out of gas, can you spare some change..." - "I need money for an important phone call..."

 Imagination is their only limitation.

 While it is not illegal to solicit people for money, anyone approached who feels threatened, annoyed, or intimidated should call the local police as soon as possible.
 Give a description of the panhandler, location panhandling occurred, time of occurrence, and panhandler's direction of travel when he/she left.
 Be willing to assist the police with prosecution if necessary.

 Note: If you wish to give money, have it out and ready to give.
 Do not go into wallets, pockets, or purses in front of panhandlers.